Lecitus Smith: Philadelphia Eagles

-On November 14, 2023, Smith was signed to the Philadelphia Eagles practice squad.
-He signed a reserve/future contract on January 18, 2024.
-He was waived on April 30, 2024.
+On November 14, 2023, Smith was signed to the Philadelphia Eagles' practice squad.
+He signed a reserve/future contract with Philadelphia on January 18, 2024.
+Smith was waived by the Eagles on April 30.

-Green Bay Packers (first stint)
+Green Bay Packers

 Smith signed with the Green Bay Packers on May 6, 2024.
-He was released on August 27, 2024, and re-signed to the practice squad.
+He was released on August 27, and re-signed to the practice squad.

 New England Patriots

-On October 15, 2024, Smith was signed off the Packers practice squad to the New England Patriots active roster.
+On October 15, 2024, Smith was signed off the Packers practice squad to the New England Patriots' active roster.

 On March 21, 2025, Smith was released by the Patriots.

 Pittsburgh Steelers

 On March 24, 2025, Smith was claimed off of waivers by the Pittsburgh Steelers.
-He was waived on May 20, 2025.
+He was waived by the Steelers on May 20.

 Green Bay Packers (second stint)

 Smith signed with the Green Bay Packers on August 5, 2025.
 He was released on August 26 as part of final roster cuts.
-On September 25, Smith was re-signed to the practice squad.
-Two days later, he was elevated to the active roster for Week 4 of the 2025 season.
-Smith was released on November 4 and was re-signed eight days later.
+On September 25, Smith was re-signed to the team's practice squad.
+Two days later, he was elevated to the active roster for the team's Week 4 matchup against the Dallas Cowboys.
+Smith was released by Green Bay on November 4.
+However, on November 12, Smith was once again re-signed to Green Bay's practice squad.
+He was promoted to the active roster on January 3, 2026.

+Denver Broncos

+On August 13, 2026, Smith signed with the Denver Broncos following an injury to Michael Deiter.
+On August 30, he was released.